Weather Service Predicts Wednesday Storm | The Highlands Current

 Cold Spring rules

 In Cold Spring, overnight parking is prohibited between midnight and 6 a.m. during snow emergencies.
-Each day after 5 p.m., a message at 845-747-7669 will indicate whether seasonal off-street parking will be enforced overnight.
+Each day after 5 p.m., a message at 845-747-7669 will indicate whether seasonal off-street parking will be enforced overnight, or check coldspringny.gov.
+(On Tuesday, the village said there would be no overnight parking on its streets on Wednesday night.)

 The areas designated for seasonal off-street parking are Kemble Avenue south of The Boulevard, the south side of The Boulevard, the south side of New Street adjacent to the boat club entrance and the west side of Fair Street at Mayor’s Park.
 The municipal parking lot on Fair Street is available between 9 p.m. and 10 a.m.